steffitan23/cubstart-website/src/hw/web/hw8.md

-# OPTIONAL HOMEWORK: Social Media Website With React
+# HW 8: Social Media Website With React (OPTIONAL)

 ## Facebook who?
 Ddoski is trying to make the next big thing: a **social media website** for himself and other college bears like him.
 Unfortunately, Ddoski spent many hours working on his site but he still couldn't manage to complete it. **Finish the code in his project** to make the social media website work!